scribd/Weaver/README.md

 Then this AST goes through a linking phase, which generates a dependency graph.

 A bunch of safety checks are then performed on the dependency graph.
 It checks for unresolvable dependencies and unsolvable cyclic dependencies.
-Issues are friendly reported in XCode to make their correction easier.
+Issues are friendly reported in Xcode to make their correction easier.

 Finally, the same dependency graph is used to generate the boilerplate code.
 It generates one dependency container per class/struct with injectable dependencies.
 It also generates a bunch of extensions and protocols in order to make the dependency injection almost transparent for the developer.